 - Terms for how you and the attorney can cancel this agreement

 - Understanding of the timelines (often long) involved with average truck accident personal injury claims, and how waiting, without extensive communication, may be involved

 - Disclaimer of how attorney may handle case, negotiation of medical expenses, investigations, ordering of medical records

 Keep in mind that each law firm may work with a different style of contract, some very simple and some quite in depth, depending on the case.
 Just be sure to know and understand the basic points of agreement before signing anything.

-STEP TWO: Channel Communication Through Your Truck Crash Lawyer Only
+2: Channel Communication Through Your Truck Crash Lawyer Only